Wild pioneering spirit

 See more about The Forager Handbook...

-Miles has spoken internationally on the topic of wild food and with this as the leaping-off point weaves a story of reconnection, knowledge, cultural loss and the wildness waiting to come out in all of us.
-He is the host of the WorldWild Podcast, a weekly exploration into the topic of wild food in the greater context of our time which has featured as guests fellow foragers, top food minds and ecological thinkers.
+Miles has spoken internationally on the topic of wild food and with this as the leaping-off point weaves a story of reconnection, knowledge, cultural loss and the wildness waiting to sprout.
+He is the host of the WorldWild Podcast, an exploration into the topic of wild food in the greater context of our time which has featured as guests fellow foragers, top food minds and ecological thinkers.

 He has travelled the world, including visits with Indigenous communities in Brazil and Australia, to delve deep into the environmental - and emotional - issues facing us.
 Along the way, his core objective is always to reconnect people with landscape and to highlight the importance of traditional knowledge in the universal quest for belonging.
 Miles skilfully proposes that reconnection with the life-giving wild land around us and knowledge of the complex beauty which has long sustained us is key.
 He offers not only a way forward but also a wildly different way of looking at the world.